|EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

 Are there scholarships?

-You will spend approximately 40 hours per week in classes and clinical nursing practice, which does not include study time.
-This is in addition to the 40 hours.
-We do not recommend working while in this program.
 Our nursing practice sites are dependent on the location and may vary year to year.
-In general, nursing practice courses are from 7am to 7pm and are at least 3 days per week and it is possible that there will be clinical nursing practice on weekends.
+In general, nursing practice courses are from 6:30 am to 7pm and are at least 3 days per week and it is possible that there will be clinical nursing practice on weekends.

 Do I have to take my prerequisites at FAU?

-No, you can take your pre-requisites at another school and apply to FAU once completed.
+Students can take pre-requisites at another school and apply to FAU once completed.
+However, priority may be given to students who are FAU natives (have taken 30+ credit hours/pre-requisites at FAU).

 Can I apply to both the Accelerated and the Traditional Tracks?